imyrvold/imyrvold.github.io-ivan/Content/hummingbird/firestore-hummingbird.md

 }
 ```

-We need to create a User file, that `JWTAuthenticator` returns as part of the authenticate process.
+We need to create a User file, that `JWTAuthenticator` returns as part of the authentication process.
 Add a Models folder under App, and add a User.swift file, that should look like this:

 ```swift
 import HummingbirdBcrypt